Welcome to the world of saltwater aquariums! This guide will hopefully get you from wanting a saltwater tank to owning one.

 Amount of Rock - As a general rule for filtration, 1.5 pounds of rock per gallon should be provide enough surface area for aerobic bacteria and a fair amount of denitrification capacity.
 You may want to go with a little less if you want a minimalist look, but try to remember to find other ways to add surface area to your tank, like a sand substrate, or a mechanical filter system.

-5. Add Water - Get some aquarium salt, and add the right amount of water- mix in a bucket.
+Get some aquarium salt, and add the right amount of water- mix in a bucket.
 For best results use RO/DI water, which contains zero dissolved solids.
+(Your tap water is not pure H2O, but RO/DI water is close, and so is Distilled Water.)
 You can make your own if you buy a RO/DI system, or by purchasing the water from your local pet store.
 To add salt it is usually easier, (and more accurate), to weigh the salt out rather than to fill a bunch of cups of it.
 Read the directions carefully on the bag, and try to get the specific gravity (salinity) at 78 degrees to be around 1.024.
 (The specific gravity will change with the temperature, so be mindful of this).
 To measure the specific gravity you will need a hydrometer or a refractometer.
-We like to use one of the old fashioned hydrometers, but refractometers are a much more accurate device, especially if you aren't doing temperature conversions with your hydrometer.
+Refractometers are worth the extra cost, because of reliability and accuracy.

-When you add the water, do so slowly so as not to disrupt too much sand.
-Pouring it over a bucket lid so as to displace the water helps reduce cloudiness.
+When you add the water, do so slowly so as not to disrupt too much sand, and the inhabitants.
+Pouring it over a bucket lid so as to displace the water.
+A small pump can also be utilized to move the newly mixed water into the aquarium.

-6. Add Current - When the sand settles turn on the filter, and get the water current going.
-Check each area in the tank to make sure their is water flow in every area.
+When the sand settles turn on the filter, and get the water current going.
+Check each area in the tank to make sure there is water flow in every area.
 If need be get a powerhead or two to add current to all the places in your tank.
 Current usually comes from one of two places, from either a pump that lifts water from one place to another, or from a powerhead that constantly pushes water within the aquarium.

 Pumps - Systems with a refugium or sump utilize a pump to lift water from this separate location into the main display where it usually drains through an overflow back down to the sump, pulled by gravity.
 Sometimes siphons are used, but tend to be more flood prone.
 Pumps are used when pressure is needed, in fact if you don't have enough pressure coming from your return pump, the water from your sump or refugium might not make it to the display portion of your tank.
 To avoid this scenario make sure to check the head loss calculator that is usually available from the vendor of the pump prior to purchase.
 It will let you know how many gallons the pump is rated for at what height.
 The re-directed water can be piped, valved and LocLined to provide current where it is needed most.(Loc Line is the name of a company that produces products that allow you to divert water flow from a return pump).